MeanderingProgrammer/harpoon-core.nvim/README.md

     end,
 }
 ```

+# Migrate Harpoon Marks

+This can be done by executing the import_harpoon script: `python3 scripts/import_harpoon.py`

+This requires `python` to be installed but does not rely on any additional libraries.

 # Harpooning

 This section is a copy paste from the original, with some minor changes / additions.